 As speakers and conversation starters, they connect with audiences on a personal level, sharing their stories with vulnerability and openness.
 Participants leave the conversation with the inspiration and tools to effect change in their everyday lives.

 Melissa DePino and Michelle Saahene continue the conversation they started that day in the Philadelphia Starbucks as speakers who create awareness and inspire action.
 Their work at P2P has been featured on Jada Pinkett Smith’s Red Table Talk, NPR’s Radio Times and Code Switch, Matter of Fact with Soledad O’Brien, MSNBC’s AM Joy, and in numerous television, print and online outlets.
-They have spoken nationally to audiences ranging from 8 to 800 at corporations, conferences and events, universities and non-profit organizations, and are currently in the planning stages of the first annual P2P Show Up Summit to be held in Northern California in October 2020.
+They have spoken nationally to audiences ranging from 8 to 800 at corporations, conferences and events, universities and non-profit organizations, and are currently in the planning stages of the first annual P2P Show Up Summit to be held in Northern California in Spring 2021.

 Boys and Girls Club